NixOS/nixos-homepage/core/src/pages/privacy.md

 ### General Information

 The following notes provide a simple overview of what happens to your personal data when you vis it this website.
-Personal data is any in formation by which you can be personally identified.
-For detailed information on data protection, p lease refer to our privacy policy listed below this text.
+Personal data is any information by which you can be personally identified.
+For detailed information on data protection, please refer to our privacy policy listed below this text.

 ### Data Collection on this Website